hackclub/hackclub/workshops/drawing_shapes/README.md

 ```

 - First, we create a function called `switchShape()`, which takes in x and y coordinates as parameters.
-- Then, we use the [`global`](https://www.programiz.com/python-programming/global-keyword) keyword to be able to modify the `itemNum` and `maxItem` global variables we definined at the beginning of this workshop inside this function.
+- Then, we use the [`global`](https://www.programiz.com/python-programming/global-keyword) keyword to be able to modify the `itemNum` and `maxItem` global variables we defined at the beginning of this workshop inside this function.

 Next, continue the function with the following code: